Scheduled MonumentsEnglandGreat house site, garden earthworks and associated remains immediately north, west and south of St Mary's Church

 What is Great house site, garden earthworks and associated remains immediately north, west and south of St Mary's Church?

-Great house site, garden earthworks and associated remains immediately north, west and south of St Mary's Church is a complex of medieval and post-medieval settlement features located in Oxfordshire.
+Great house site, garden earthworks and associated remains immediately north, west and south of St Mary's Church is a scheduled ancient monument comprising the earthwork remains of a former substantial dwelling and its surrounding gardens.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020974.

 Who is responsible for protecting Great house site, garden earthworks and associated remains immediately north, west and south of St Mary's Church?